 Leg Cramps: Their Cause and Prevention

 Causes of Leg Cramps.
-There are a number of causes, which will be discussed below, having to do with food, temperature, and overuse of muscles.
-Muscular contraction is controlled by nerves.
-These nerves can spontaneously send impulses to muscle fibers to contract when they become irritated by toxins, an overabundance of acid elements (phosphorus, sulfur, chlorine, and nitrogen), and an insufficiency of alkaline elements (potassium, calcium, magnesium).
+There are a number of causes of leg cramps.
+The factors that will be discussed here are food, temperature, and overuse of muscles.
+Muscular contraction is initiated by nerves.
+These nerves can spontaneously send impulses to muscle fibers to contract when they become irritated by toxins.
+Cramps can also occur from an overabundance of acid elements (phosphorus, sulfur, chlorine, and nitrogen) and an insufficiency of alkaline elements (potassium, calcium, and especially magnesium).
 When the muscle fibers contract, they restrict the flow of blood, resulting in an increase in toxins and acid elements and an even greater insufficiency of alkaline elements.
 Thus, a vicious cycle begins, resulting in a cramp.
 The reason that such cramps are more likely to occur during sleep is that circulation is reduced, exacerbating the effect of the factors mentioned.
 Once the cramp has begun, movement (by walking around) and stretching help.

 The following considerations should be useful in avoiding leg cramps: